 A reverse mortgage is now seen as a potential solution for a variety of needs and situations, including the following:

-• When you need added protection.
+- When you need added protection.
 A study conducted every three years by the Federal Reserve found that most Americans are not saving enough for retirement.
 The study found that Americans from age 55 to 64 have a median retirement savings of $134,000.
-While this is a decent amount of money, it’s not enough to cover all the costs expected in retirement.
+While this is a decent amount of money, it’s not enough to cover all the expected costs in retirement.
 For those who find themselves in this situation, a reverse mortgage may be the solution they need to offset costs.

-• Preserve savings and cash reserves.
+- Preserve savings and cash reserves.
 Some Americans are starting to turn to reverse mortgages as a way to preserve their savings and cash reserves.
 Virginia woman Marjorie Fox told The New York Times that she decided to take out a reverse mortgage for exactly this reason — she wanted to prepare for the unexpected, so she decided to receive her reverse mortgage funds as a line of credit.

-• Protect investment portfolios.
-The stock market goes up and down, which affects 401ks and other investments.
+- Protect investment portfolios.
+The stock market goes up and down, which affects 401(k)s and other investments.
 If the stock market takes a downturn when it’s time to retire, a homeowner could use a reverse mortgage to supplement their income while they wait for the market to recover before they pull out their investments.

-• Delay claiming Social Security benefits.
+- Delay claiming Social Security benefits.
 Social Security benefits go up a small percentage for each month retirees delay claiming their benefits.
 A reverse mortgage could be used to supplement income until Social Security beneficiaries are ready to claim their benefits.
 Homeowners can take out a reverse mortgage at age 62.
 However, they can delay taking Social Security benefits until age 70.

-• Pay large medical bills and credit card debt.
+- Pay large medical bills and credit card debt.
 For Americans heading into retirement with a large amount of credit card debt or medical bills, a reverse mortgage could also be used to pay off this debt.

 There are other ways to access your equity without taking out a reverse mortgage, such as a Home Equity Loan, a Home Equity Line of Credit (HELOC), cash-out refinancing, or selling the home.